2013 NACRA Rugby Championship

-The 2013 NACRA Rugby Championship is a rugby union championship for Tier 3 North American and Caribbean teams, and took place between January and June, 2013.
+The 2013 NACRA Rugby Championship was a rugby union championship for Tier 3 North American and Caribbean teams, and took place between January and June, 2013.

 The top four teams from the second round of 2012 NACRA Championship qualified for the second round of the 2013 championship, while the third place team from the north and south pools of the 2012 championship qualified for the final games of the first round.

-The championship is split between north and south, with the winner of each division playing in a final game.
+The championship was split between north and south, with the winner of each division playing in a final game.

 This was the first game in the NACRA Championship for Curaçao and Turks and Caicos Islands.